This blog has also been published by the JUSTICE GAP here

-In practice, “the Court” is likely to be the Magistrates Court, at the first appearance in a case.
-The provision is offensive and objectionable, and straight out of the UKIP dream statute book.
-Why stop there?
+The provision is offensive and objectionable, and introduced without justification or consultation.
+Why nationality?
 Why not require confirmation of ethnicity or of religion?
 Perhaps instead of requiring a question and answer routine, the Court could just write down the defendant’s skin colour.

 How are the provisions to be policed?
 If a defendant fails to answer, it presumably falls on the Prosecutor to lay a charge, yet the CPS have had no training or guidance in respect of this legislation.